brootware/staging.github.io/_posts/2022-03-03-privacy-is-sexy.md

 ---
 ## Introduction

 As a technology professional, I am agnostic when it comes to operating systems.
 The only thing I am concerned about is how the hardware and tools I use will help me be productive and at the same time protect my data and privacy in an increasingly surveillent society.
-For today I will be going through my experience of creating a CLI app, challenges faced and how they're solved.
+For today I will be going through my experience of creating a CLI app to automate my security and privacy hardening process, challenges faced and how they're resolved.

 > You can check out the project here <https://github.com/brootware/privacy-sexy-lite>